Contextual Learning for Anomaly Detection in Tabular Data: Ablation Studies

 \item \textbf{Contextual Anomaly Detection using Isolation Forest (CADI)}~\cite{yepmo2024cadi}, which extends the isolation forest algorithm with density-aware splits to jointly detect anomalies and explain them relative to local contextual clusters. \end{itemize}

-All models are implemented with only minor modifications from their original formulations, using the same embedding layers outlined in Section~\ref{sec:cwae_model}.
-For each model–dataset pair, we systematically iterated over all candidate features as potential context, designating exactly one feature as context in each run and treating the remainder as content.
+All models are implemented with only minor modifications from their original formulations, using the same embedding layers outlined in Section~\ref{sec:cwae_model} (see Appendix~\ref{appendix:general} for more details).
+For each model-dataset pair, we systematically iterated over all candidate features as potential context, designating exactly one feature as context in each run and treating the remainder as content.
 Performance was compared to a \emph{no-context baseline} in which all features are treated as content.
 This controlled setting enables a direct, interpretable measure of how both context and model architecture contribute to performance improvements.

 To quantify the benefits of contextual learning, we report the average improvement in AUCROC across datasets for each model, comparing the best-performing context configuration to its non-contextual counterpart.
 All contextual models outperform their non-contextual baselines on average, often by a substantial margin.
 The CWAE model achieves the highest average improvement of +11.69\%, followed by CMDN (+7.47\%), CVAE (+6.21\%), and CADI (+4.18\%).
-These consistent gains support the hypothesis that leveraging context enhances a model’s ability to detect anomalies across architectures, especially when the contextual signal is informative.
+These consistent gains support the hypothesis that leveraging context enhances a model's ability to detect anomalies across architectures, especially when the contextual signal is informative.

 Given its strong empirical performance, we selected CWAE as the primary model for further analysis and methodological development.
 We treat CWAE as a representative upper bound for context-aware models in our framework, using it as a proxy to explore context selection strategies and to benchmark the overall value of contextual information in anomaly detection.